tobybreckon/c-examples-ipcv/README.md

 All techniques are fully explained in corresponding section of:

-_"Fundamentals of Digital Image Processing: A Practical Approach with Examples in Matlab"_, Chris J. Solomon and Toby P. Breckon, Wiley-Blackwell, 2010
+_Fundamentals of Digital Image Processing: A Practical Approach with Examples in Matlab_, Chris J. Solomon and Toby P. Breckon, Wiley-Blackwell, 2010
 ISBN: 0470844736, DOI:10.1002/9780470689776, http://www.fundipbook.com